giladbarnea/termwiki/README.md

     tw PATH [TO NESTED PAGE...]

-`termwiki` parses the given page, then renders and prints it.
+`termwiki` parses the given page, then prints it.

 By default, pages are looked for in `~/termwiki`, or in `TERMWIKI_PATH` if set (multiple colon-separated paths are supported).